hashb/chenna.me/_posts/captains-log/2019-12-08-captain-s-log-stardate--26-0540-00.md

 7. Do you use the best tools money can buy?
 8. Do new candidates write code during interview?

+This is not an exhaustive list.
+I am still trying to understand what is important for different types of teams.
+This core list might be valid for all but you might need additional tests for a team working on frontend development or a team building a compiler.▣

+<blockquote><p>Be kinder to yourself</p>&mdash; magsheer</blockquote>

 [^1]: <http://web.eecs.utk.edu/~azh/blog/challengingprojects.html>
 [^2]: <https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/>